 For information on configuration of failover for storage devices, see your SGI support provider.
-Information on the failover.conf file can also be found on the failover(7M) man page and in the /etc/failover.conf file itself.
+Information on the failover.conf file can also be found on the failover(7M) man page.

 Installing the XVM Logical Volume Manager under IRIX

 If you are running the "f" release leg of the IRIX operating system, you can use the XVM Volume Manager as a standalone volume manager, a separate product from CXFS.